jonlpersson/ed-latimore/site/_posts/2019-09-15-the-real-way-to-get-more-twitter-followers.md

 You’re simply not using the platform correctly if you don’t interact with people who interact with you.
 Get in the habit of replying to mentions for two major reasons.

-The algorithm likes more chat in twitter
+The algorithm likes more chat on Twitter

 [Twitter’s algorithm notices when you interact with someone, *follower or not*.](https://blog.twitter.com/engineering/en_us/topics/insights/2017/using-deep-learning-at-scale-in-twitters-timelines.html){: target="_blank" rel="noopener noreferrer"}